-Unless you’ve built your dream home from scratch, you’re probably among the many homeowners who have a desire to change something about their home during the time they own it.
+You’re probably among the many homeowners who have a desire to change something about their home during the time they own it.
 Whether it’s simply updating the paint color in the dining room, or completely renovating the kitchen, remodeling is a hot topic these days – so is saving money.
-With some remodels costing upwards of $20,000, it’s no wonder people are turning to cost saving alternatives like cabinet refacing.
+With some remodels costing upwards of $30,000, it’s no wonder people are turning to cost saving alternatives like cabinet refacing.

 What is cabinet refacing?

-Cabinet refacing is the perfect option for the cost-conscious consumer – it involves replacing cabinet doors, drawer fronts, and hinges (if needed), all while keeping the basic box of the cabinet intact.
-It’s the ideal solution for someone who likes the layout of their kitchen or bathroom, but just wants to change the look.
+Cabinet refacing is the perfect option for the cost-conscious consumer – it involves replacing cabinet doors, drawer fronts, and hardware like hinges and glides, all while keeping the original box of the cabinet intact.
+It’s the ideal solution for someone who likes the layout of their kitchen or bathroom, but wants to drastically change the look.

 What are the benefits of cabinet refacing?

 If remodeling your kitchen or bathroom has become overwhelming for you, refacing the cabinets can make things a little simpler.
 Here are a few of the most obvious benefits:

 - Lower cost – Refacing cabinets, instead of replacing them, can save you thousands of dollars.
 And you get an entirely new modern look.

 - Its Green and environmentally friendly.
 By re-using your original boxes, you’ve minimized the footprint left behind in land fills.

 - Style changes – Simply refacing the cabinets can transform the whole look of a room, without having to re-do everything else in some cases, such as countertops, back splash, and flooring.